Adelie Penguin (Pygoscelis adeliae) Click to enlarge image

 Habitat

-Adelie Penguins live mainly at sea, generally within the limits of pack-ice.
+Adelie Penguins live mainly at sea, generally within the limits of pack-ice which they use to travel long distances and for resting.

 Distribution

-Adelie Penguins are found mainly at sea in southern oceans around the coasts and islands of Antarctica, and only very rarely appear on the Australian coast, in winter.
+Adelie Penguins are found mainly at sea in southern oceans around the coasts and islands of Antarctica.
+It is the most widespread penguin species in the Antarctic.

 Feeding and diet

 Adelie Penguins feed mainly on fish, crustaceans, amphipods and cephalopods.
-They can dive to about 175 m but usually feed up to 70 m below the water's surface.
+They can dive to about 175 m but usually forage in shallower waters no more than 70 m in depth.

 Communication